Greenville Emergency Dentist

 Dental emergencies can derail your life in the blink of an eye.
 When a tooth is injured or causes you pain, you may be unable to eat or sleep, let alone maintain your normal work and home routines.
 We know dental emergencies don’t follow a weekday nine-to-five schedule, so we make sure you can always get ahold of us when you need help.

 Sometimes a toothache comes and goes and you can’t be sure whether it counts as an emergency.
 Emergency or not, a toothache should always warrant a call to the dentist.
 When you call our office, describe your symptoms and we’ll let you know the best time to come in.
-In cases of a more urgent nature, we will get you an appointment as soon as possible, no matter what the hour.
+In cases of a more urgent nature, we will get you an appointment with our Greenville emergency dentist as soon as possible, no matter the hour.

 A Knocked-Out Tooth